up42/docs/source/going-further/using-download-block.rst

 Try it out
 ----------

 Let's spin up this block!
-First create a project described in :ref:`Building your first workflow <first-workflow>`.
+First create a project described in :ref:`Building your first workflow <build-first-workflow>`.

 In the Project page you just created create a Workflow and add a :ref:`SPOT DIMAP Download <spot-dimap-block>` as the data block.

 Also add the :ref:`Data Format and Type Conversion <data-format-type-conversion-block>` as a processing block. **Click next.**

-Run the job as a :term:`Test Query` with the following parameters:
+Run the job as a **Test Query** with the following parameters:

 .. code-block:: javascript